It's time to hang the "Closed sign" up on TMW.

 E.C. :)

-“They're filming a TV series here that's going to be on the History Channel.
+News 14 Carolina reports The History Channel will breeze into Winston-Salem this summer to film a new reality series about the goings-on over at Bowman Gray Stadium.“They're filming a TV series here that's going to be on the History Channel.
 And it's about the life and struggles of a Saturday night short tracker here at Bowman Gray Stadium,” Chris Fleming, a driver from Mount Airy, said.

 The track is NASCAR’s first and longest running weekly race.
 Drivers began running their cars at the stadium just one year after NASCAR started.